Six GDI opportunities are available for nationals of DAC-listed least developed countries at the University of Manchester.

 College Admission Requirement: Applying for a taught master’s course at SEED is a structured, competitive process.
 In order for your application to be considered, the student needs to provide with the following information:

 - completed application form

 - A personal statement – visit the Careers Service website for guidance on how to complete your personal statement

 - A minimum of one reference – preferably academic

 - A copy of your degree certificate for completed Bachelor degree(s)

 - Copies of other relevant certification, including Postgraduate degree(s)

 English Language Requirement: Applicants must hold an overall score of 6.5 in IELTS (or similar exam), with 6.5 in writing and no other subsections below 6.0.

 Supporting Material: -Applicants should email a 500-word statement detailing how they will apply their learning to develop a credible career track into development leadership.

-Award can be taken at: UK
+The award can be taken at the UK

 How to Apply: Students can begin completing their online application by visiting the University’s taught master’s page.